Is 4GB of RAM sufficient for Windows 11?

 In other words, this means that all the other applications that you want to run on your computer are going to have to share the last remaining GB of RAM and that can quickly become a problem.

-If you only plan to use your computer for word processing or occasional video watching, you shouldn't have too much trouble running Windows 11 with 4GB of RAM, despite the risk of having some slowdowns.
+If you only plan to use your computer for word processing or to watch videos from time to time, you shouldn't have too much trouble running Windows 11 with 4GB of RAM, despite the risk of having some slowdowns.

 4GB of RAM to play?

-However, if you want to run Windows 11 and have a bit more resource-intensive activities like watching a video while doing word processing or just playing music in the background, you might have a problem.
+However, if you want to run Windows 11 and doing activities that are a little more resource-intensive, such as watching a video at the same time as doing word processing or simply putting music in the background, you risk having a problem.

 Indeed, as we have said, your computer only has 1 GB of RAM left that it must share between all the tasks and it will easily start to be overloaded, which will lead to many slowdowns and even big bugs.